Upholding the Catholic character of the University of Notre Dame

 Leah Sargeant on the dependence that marks us all

 Leah Sargeant is a mother, wife, writer, and public policy analyst in Washington, D.C.
-Her book The Dignity of Dependence: A Feminist Manifesto was published in the fall of 2025 with Notre Dame Press.
+Her book The Dignity of Dependence: A Feminist Manifesto was recently published in Fall 2025 with Notre Dame Press.

 Could you give a brief synopsis of The Dignity of Dependence?